StewartIsaac/alx_html_css/css_advanced/README.md

 **Getting Started:**

 1. Clone this repository.
-2. Install any necessary dependencies (e.g., Font Awesome).
-3. Open the `index.html` file in your web browser.
+2. Open the `index.html` file in your web browser.

 **Built with:**